 - Think about the answers to the following questions.

 - Do you drink at home, at the pub or both?

 - Would you describe either of your parents as a problem drinker?
-(It increases your risk)
+(This increases your risk.)

 - Do you think your behaviour changes when you are drinking?

 - Do you feel you need to drink?